-Symptom Check Action The assist mode lamp lights up in red, the main riding display and "ER" are displayed alternately, and an error description is indicated in the function display.
-Displays alternately British ShSR PMR OFF/UN Error displays There is a problem in the e-Bike Systems.
+Symptom Check Action The battery capacity indicator goes off, and all lamps of the assist mode indicator flash in red or 2 indicator lamps of the assist mode indicator flash.
+The problem occurs in the e-Bike Systems.
 Turn off the power and then turn it on again.
 If the problem cannot be solved, have your bicycle inspected by a dealer as soon as possible.
-The display unit shuts down immediately (approx. 4 seconds later) after switching the power on.
-Are the bicycle's battery pack connection terminals dirty?
-Remove the battery pack, clean the bicycle's terminals with a dry cloth or cotton swab, and then install the battery pack again.
-Are you fully charging the battery pack?
-Charge the battery pack until full (F).
+Or The problem occurs in the Battery Pack.
+Turn off the power and then turn it on again.
+If the problem cannot be solved, have your Battery Pack inspected by a dealer as soon as possible.
+The Display Unit shuts down immediately (approx. 4 seconds later) after switching the power on.
+Are the bicycle's Battery Pack connection terminals dirty?
+Remove the Battery Pack, clean the bicycle's terminals with a dry cloth or cotton swab, and then install the Battery Pack again.
+Are you fully charging the Battery Pack?
+Charge the Battery Pack until full (F).
 Traveling range has decreased.
-Are you using the system under low-temperature conditions?
+Are you using the system under low- temperature conditions?
 Normal traveling range will be restored when the ambient temperature rises.
-Additionally, storing the battery pack indoors (in a warm location) before use will improve traveling range under cold conditions.
-Is the battery pack worn out?
-Replace the battery pack.

-Symptom Check Action An assist mode lamp lights up in red and an error description is indicated in the function display.
-SNO SKISK DIK HARET The speed sensor cannot detect a correct signal.
-Turn off the power to the display unit and then turn it on again.
+Additionally, storing the Battery Pack indoors (in a warm location) before use will improve traveling range under cold conditions.
+Is the Battery Pack worn out?
+Replace the Battery Pack.
+Assist mode indicator and battery capacity indicator will flash.
+Flashing lamp depends on the situation at that time.
+The speed sensor cannot detect a correct signal.
+Turn off the power to the Display Unit and then turn it on again.
 Select the assist mode and then ride for a short distance.
-SPD SHSR CHK MAGNET Error displays Also, make sure the magnet is mounted correctly on the spokes of the wheels.
-The assist mode indicator and function display are flashing.
-(Power assist is stopped.)
-This is not a malfunction.
+Also, make sure the magnet is mounted correctly.
+Or This is not a malfunction.
 It is in a state that the operation of the power assist system is normal.
 This state may occur depending on the pedaling strength and riding speed, but it returns to normal condition if it is confirmed that the system is normal.